Overview

 Security Considerations

-- Monitor query history for unusual or unauthorized activity
+- Monitor query history for the service user to audit agent activity

 Troubleshooting